redpencilio/ember-metis/README.md

 # Ember Metis Addon
-Ember addon creating an end-point that automatically gets resources from the underlying triplestore and checks for labels & descriptions.
+Ember addon creating an end-points that automatically get resources from the underlying triplestore and checks for labels & descriptions.
 The addon is meant to be used together with the the mu.semte.ch microservice model.

 ## Before using the addon

 ##### Check if you have performed the following actions:

-We assume that you are using the the mu-semte-ch stack for your back-end.
+We assume that you are using the the mu-semte-ch stack in the back-end.
 The following actions build further upon the mu-project docker-image.
 The ``` Dispatcher ```, ``` Identifier ```,  ``` Database``` &  ``` mu-cl-resources``` are included by default.<br><small>( new to mu-semte-ch?
 Checkout the getting started tutorial on [mu.semte.ch](https://mu.semte.ch/getting-started/) )
 <br>